j-e-torres/ListThis/README.md

 # Issues

-- when creating new group, viewUser modal shows no user instead of at least 1(group creator)

 - can use back button on android from home to go back to login screen
 - new tasks created are not sorted
 - logged in user id does not match heroku sometimes?
-- adding user to group must be lowercase

 # `Login/Home page`